anonymousAwesome/Pokemon-TCG-GB3/README.md

 * Every card from Base to Neo expansions, plus Japanese-only cards that never got an official English release.
 That's roughly a thousand cards.

-* Over 64 trainers, each with their own unique deck.
+* Over 64 duellists, each with their own unique deck.

 * Two maps: TCG Island and Neo Continent, each containing their own card clubs and rewarding the player with different cards.